 - identify some recipients of corporate philanthropy.

-Students will be asked to complete Corporate Philanthropy (Attachment One).
+Students complete Corporate Philanthropy (handout).

 Strand PHIL.III Philanthropy and the Individual